 Suspensions have declined dramatically.
 From 2012-2015, the number of suspensions in the state fell from 539,134 to 334,649, a decline of 37.9 percent.
 The decline has been evident among all major ethnic groups, so the racial disparities associated with this form of discipline have not disappeared.
 The BCR study calculated suspension rates as the number of suspensions involving a particular race divided by the student enrollment of that race.
 In 2015, the statewide African-American suspension rate was 17.8 percent, meaning 17.8 suspensions of African-Americans occurred for every 100 African-American students enrolled.
 The figure for Hispanics was 5.2 percent, for whites, 4.4 percent, and for Asians, 1.2 percent.

-Where are high suspension rates for blacks more prevalent?
+Where are high suspension rates for black students more prevalent?
 The study sorted schools into two groups: High-suspension-rate schools, those with black suspension rates of 5 percent or higher, and low-suspension-rate schools, those with black suspension rates of less than 5 percent.
 Three school characteristics stood out as associated with higher rates: middle schools (as opposed to elementary or K-8 schools), large schools (especially if enrollment exceeds 1,300 students), and schools with a higher percentage of African-American enrollment (that pattern is seen in schools with greater than 16 percent African-American enrollment).

 The study has implications for both research and policy.
 Today’s discipline reformers are promoting programs such as restorative justice interventions as alternatives to suspending students.
 Policymakers should also consider whether altering the structural characteristics of schools—reconfiguring large middle schools as smaller K-8 school, for example—may prove helpful in reducing suspensions.